alanng10/class-lang/Docue/Article/Network/a.md

 Network is not tagged with the existence of specific form.
 All host name strings do not tag Network with the existence of specific form.

+Network is System Effect Network.

+Network is park network.

+Network has park worth.

+Network has park value.

+Network has park benefit.

+Network has park marry.

+Network has park land.

+Network has park arch.

+Network has park arch worth.

+Network has park kind.

+Network has park kind worth.

+Network has park kind value.

+Network has park kind benefit.

+Network has park kind marry.

+Network has park kind land.

+Network has park kind arch.

+Network has park kind arch worth.